Turnage-Digital/Lister/README.md

     - Toast system for success/failure + SSE disconnect notice.
     - Optional UI for Notifications rule management.

-If this looks right, I’ll start with the “Now” work: item status dropdown (transitions-aware), mark-all-read in drawer, and the four mutations with cache updates.

-▌ Summarize recent commits

 > _It keeps you runnin', yeah it keeps you runnin'_ - The Doobie Brothers